jnewton3edinburgh/ParkLifeToolkit/README.md

 You can also change the Bot avatar, which will be displayed to end users, and the cover picture.

-The database is by default in SQLite.
-You can change to using PostGres, but this is more advanced and you can refer to the botpress documentation on how to do so.

 ### Using the chatbot on a remote server
 If you intend on running this on a remote server, like the parklife chatbot which runs on the parklife website, you will need to connect to the remote server and upload your botpress folder to it.